find-arka/gloo-mesh-notes/installation-notes/using-kubectl-and-helm/mutual-tls-GME-with-AWS-private-CA/README.md

     repository: gloo-mesh-agent
   # A list of image pull secrets in the same namespace that store the credentials that are used to access a private container imagregistry.
 The image registry stores the container image that you want to use for this component.
   #imagePullSecrets: []
-  # enable verbose logging for the agent
-  verbose: true
 telemetryCollector:
   enabled: true
   config: